All Episodes

 We can still turn this around.

-It's still going to be really rough, but man.
+It's still going to be really rough.

-Every month that passes that we don't fully turn this around, I mean, I'm getting full-body chills right now.
+But man, every month that passes that we don't fully turn this around, Lordy.

-That's the Holy Spirit when you're right over the target.
+That's the Holy Spirit when you're right over the target says, that's what you're supposed to say, son.

-So, I am grieving.
+So I am grieving.

 I am frustrated.

-But also, I'm very pleased because God's real.
+I am angry, but I also am very pleased because God's real.

 God's been proven to be real.

-And the devil's real, so we know who wins in the end.
+So we know who wins in the end.

 dan friesen